 Celebrate your Irish pride with a healthy event—a 5K road race beginning on Pearl Street in downtown Mystic.
 The annual Mystic Irish Road Race is a popular event and attracts many runners in green.

-Celebrate St. Patty’s day with your friends and family over some great Irish food, such as corned beef and cabbage, at the Harp and Dragon in downtown Norwich.
+Celebrate St. Paddy's day with your friends and family over some great Irish food at the Harp and Dragon in downtown Norwich.
 Harp and Dragon has 30 beers on tap and scotch and whiskey, so they are certain to fuel your fun.

 Celebrate St. Patrick’s Day in New London with a parade through downtown.
 Plan to listen to tunes played by bagpipers while watching school students and groups walking in festive clothes.

-Maximize your St. Patrick’s Day celebrations at the Stamford parade, which takes place a weekend earlier than many other Connecticut Irish parades — on March 4.
+Maximize your St. Patrick’s Day celebrations at the Stamford parade, which takes place a weekend earlier than many other Connecticut Irish parades.
 Featuring grand marshals that were significant members of the Irish communities in Connecticut, this parade is a truly authentic Irish experience.

 Tigin Irish Pub in Stamford is a great option for authentic Irish fare and contemporary pub food.
 Though a great choice every day, Tigin Irish Pub is the number one choice for a St. Patrick’s Day celebration as they host festive parties throughout March.
 Tickets are available for purchase online for this popular event.